brett-lashier/AI-TEMPLATE-java-reactive-multi-module/README.md

 When working with this multi-module reactive Java template, follow these rules to maintain consistency and proper architecture:

+### ⚠️ CRITICAL: NO ASSUMPTIONS RULE ⚠️
+**NEVER NEVER NEVER make assumptions about versions being broken, dependencies needing updates, or changes that should be added.** Use EXACTLY what is specified in this template.
+Do not suggest version upgrades, dependency additions, or modifications unless explicitly requested by the user.
+The template versions and dependencies are intentionally chosen and tested.

 ### Module Creation Rules
 1. **Always create 4 modules minimum**: `*-parent`, `*-api`, `*-model`, `*-rest`
 2. **Parent module**: Must use `pom` packaging and `spring-boot-starter-parent` as parent